 By observing blocked light at silhouettes, a multi-flash camera can locate depth discontinuities in challenging scenes without depth recovery.
-We used a multiflash camera to find the silhouettes in a scene [1].
+We used a multi-flash camera to find the silhouettes in a scene [Raskar et al 2004].
 We take four photos of an object with four different light positions (above, below, left and right of the lens).
-We detect shadows cast along the depth discontinuities and use them to detect depth discontinuities in the scene.
+We detect shadows cast along the depth discontinuities are use them to detect depth discontinuities in the scene.
 The detected silhouettes are then used for stylizing the photograph and highlighting important features.
 We also demonstrate silhouette detection in a video using a repeated fast sequence of flashes.